 Even commentaries to the Megillah of Koheles aren’t easily understood.
 This lack of unhindered access reveals just how profound the work is and how much prerequisite background knowledge is expected before one commences such study.

-When approaching this sobering, thought provoking work, different commentators sometimes present ideas which seem mutually exclusive.
-They aren’t; they show different facets of approaching the same idea.
-Part of the challenge is to understand the background data as to how these seemingly disparate ideas actually interlink.
+When approaching this sobering, thought provoking work, different commentators present layered, complex ideas showing different facets of approaching the theme being discussed.
+Part of the challenge while researching this work is to thoroughly understand the background data before you can apply their explanations to the main text.
+The more you research it, the more you realise how condensed this work is.

 In this course, Rabbi Mordechai Goodman, of Jewish Education in Manchester (JEM), provides background and cultural placement of related ideas, chapter overviews and deep verse-by-verse analysis.
 This course also explores some of the essential themes running through Megillas Koheles.